craftcms/docs/docs/4.x/image-transforms.md

 ### Possible Values

-All the same settings available to [named transforms](#defining-transforms-from-the-control-panel) are available to template-defined transforms.
+All the same settings available to [named transforms](#named-transforms) are available to template-defined transforms and transforms requested via [GraphQL](#graphql).

 - The `mode` property can be set to either `'crop'`, `'fit'`, `'letterbox'`, or `'stretch'`.
 - `width` and `height` can be set to integers, or omitted.